-If you have driven Highway 101 as much as I have then you have no doubt seen the sign for Andersen’s World Famous Split Pea Soup hundreds of times.
-I have passed this place more times than I can count as I have never been a fan of peas in general so I assumed the same would be true for the soup version.
+If you have driven Highway 101 as much as I have, then you have no doubt seen the sign for Andersen’s World Famous Split Pea Soup dozens of times.
+I have passed this place more times than I can count as I have never been a fan of peas in general so I assumed the same would be valid for the soup version.
 However, in the name of adventure, I made the stop and sat down to a bowl of green soup.
 Here is the review.

 - Price: $8-$12 a person

 - I wrote this in 2015

 Andersen’s was founded in 1924 when Anton Andersen got the property and created Andersen’s Eclectic Cafe.
 After only a few months, they added a family recipe for split pea soup to the repertoire, which quickly became the favorite on the menu.
 In the 30s and 40s, they acquired rights to a cartoon that eventually became the logo and started advertising up and down the state.
 They have been doing the same thing ever since, making pea soup and getting people to stop with their funny signs on the highway, with more locations coming each year.

 After pulling off Highway 101 on the Avenue of Flags, I made my way down to Anderson’s massive Danish building right off the freeway.
 Parking was easy in the lot behind the restaurant, right under the iconic logo that I have seen so many times on the drive.

 I headed into the building, only to notice that there is a lot more to this place than just the restaurant.
 You can browse at least three different shops, selling everything from food to candy, and also just sit and relax in the foyer area.
 This is a good road trip stop with clean bathrooms and things to look at.